ESL TEFL TESOL Employment Job Scams Advice

 Finally, if you are not sure if it is a scam...send it to me for my advice.
 I have been in the ESL industry for over 10 years so can help you to evaluate the position.
 Please note - this is only if you think it is a scam.
 I am not an employment advisor/recruiter nor am I a contract negotiator.

-We at TotalESL.com wish everyone the best and hope for your continued success.
+We at TotalESL.com wish everyone the best of wishes and hope for your continued success.